return42/sphkerneldoc/linux_src_doc/drivers/net/ethernet/sfc/net_driver_h.rst

 receive_skb
     Handle an skb ready to be passed to \ :c:func:`netif_receive_skb`\

+want_txqs
+    Determine whether this channel should have TX queues created.
+If \ ``NULL``\ , TX queues are not created.

 keep_eventq
     Flag for whether event queue should be kept initialised while the device is stopped

+want_pio
+    Flag for whether PIO buffers should be linked to this channel's TX queues.

 .. _`efx_link_state`: